 The Primary Shopping Area (PSA) is the retail heart of Lichfield and its protection is key to the vitality and viability of the city centre.
-As suhttp://lichfielddc.limehouse.co.ukch any proposals (for retail uses) outside of the PSA or the town centre boundary (for all other main town centre uses) will be required to undertake a sequential test and impact assessment in accordance with national guidance and Local Plan Strategy (2015) Policy E1.
+As such any proposals (for retail uses) outside of the PSA or the town centre boundary (for all other main town centre uses) will be required to undertake a sequential test and impact assessment in accordance with national guidance and Local Plan Strategy (2015) Policy E1.